Current Alerts and Notices (View all)

 • dragging your mouse to move the map to the area you are interested in.
 You can zoom in and out of the map by using the scroll bar on your mouse or using the + and – icons located in the top left of the map.

 An appeals mapping layer is included in the 2GP Planning Map.
-This layer has been annotated to indicate the extent of the relief sought through some appeals but does not guarantee the exact boundaries for all appeals.
 When an area under appeal is clicked on, an ‘Under Appeal’ pop-up will appear.
-This provides a link to the Appeals on the 2GP webpage and provides for the Environment Court Reference for relevant appeals.
+This provides a link to the appeals on the 2GP webpage and provides for the Environment Court Reference for relevant appeals.
 For certainty, you should refer to the relevant appeal notice or notices on the Appeals on the 2GP page.

 The Planning Map

-The 2GP Planning Map, together with the 2GP text (ePlan), make up the partially operative Dunedin City Second Generation District Plan 2024 (2GP).
+The 2GP Planning Map, together with the 2GP text (ePlan), make up the Operative Dunedin City Second Generation District Plan 2026 (2GP).

 The 2GP Planning Map is provided as an electronic map, which is made up of the following four types of information: has four types of spatial mapping ‘layers’: